astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 a different set of variables, where the null geodesic does not blow up at $R_S$.
 In that variable system the light cone does not so much pinch as tilt left.
-The outbound side still goes vertical at $R_S$, but the inbound side does not (see GR texts such as Carroll, 2004, or Schutz, 1985, for more details).
-The conclusion remains the same: the futures of all events along the event horizon lie inside that horizon.
+The outbound side still goes vertical at $R_S$, but the inbound side does not (see GR texts such as {cite}`Carroll04` or {cite}`Schutz85` for more details).
+The conclusion remains the
+same: the futures of all events along the event horizon lie inside that horizon.
 It is not possible for a real object to return to larger radii once it has crossed that line.

 Note that the event horizon is not an actual object or surface in space.
 It is a mathematical definition of a location -- a particular